Image: BlueOrange Studio / stock.adobe.com

 - Oscar Health

 - Florida Blue HMO (Health Options)

-- Blue Cross Blue Shield of Florida (Florida Blue): 8.55% increase (only insurers with plans available statewide).
+- Blue Cross Blue Shield of Florida (Florida Blue): 9.8% increase (only insurer with plans available statewide).

 For perspective, here’s a summary of how average premiums have changed in Florida’s individual market since ACA-compliant policies debuted in 2014:

-- 2018: Average increase of 44.8 percent, mostly due to the assumption (which was correct) that cost-sharing reduction funding would end.
+- 2018: Average increase of 44.8%, mostly due to the assumption (which was correct) that cost-sharing reduction funding would end.
 This is described in more detail below.

-- 2015: Average increase of 13.2 percent (although a Commonwealth Fund analysis shows Florida marketplace premiums increased 7 percent on average compared to 2014 rates).
+- 2015: Average increase of 13.2% (although a Commonwealth Fund analysis shows Florida marketplace premiums increased 7% on average compared to 2014 rates).

 For 2014 and 2015, Florida’s Insurance Commissioner was powerless to regulate proposed health insurance premiums, due to legislation signed into law by Governor Scott in 2013.
 But in 2015, for the first time since ACA-compliant plans debuted, Insurance Commissioner Kevin McCarty had the ability to challenge rates proposed by health insurance carriers.
 Since then, Florida’s Insurance Commissioner has continued to regulate premiums in the state.

 The basic details of the rate filings are available on the federal rate review site and on FLOIR’s rate filing search system.
 But essentially all of the pertinent documents for each rate filing (ie, details about the rate changes and what’s driving them, as well as enrollment numbers and coverage areas) are marked “trade secret” in Florida, and not available to view.